-We believe that the net proceeds from this offering, the concurrent private placement and our existing cash and cash equivalents will be sufficient to fund our operations through at least the next 12 months.
-This expected use of the net proceeds from the offering and the concurrent private placement represents our intentions based upon our current plans and business conditions.
+We believe that the net proceeds from this offering and our existing cash will be sufficient to fund our operations through at least the next 12 months.
+This expected use of the net proceeds from the offering represents our intentions based upon our current plans and business conditions.
 We cannot specify with certainty all of the particular uses of the net proceeds that we will receive from this offering, or the amounts that we will actually spend on the uses set forth above.
 The amounts and timing of our actual expenditures will depend on numerous factors, including the ongoing status of and results from clinical trials and other studies, the product approval process with the FDA, and the scope of our commercialization efforts, as well as any strategic collaborations that we may enter into with third parties for our product candidates, any unforeseen cash needs, and our investments and acquisitions.
 We may find it necessary or advisable to use the net proceeds for other purposes, and we will have broad discretion in using these proceeds.
 Investors will be relying on our judgment regarding the use of the net proceeds from this offering.
-Pending the use of proceeds as described above, we plan to invest the net proceeds that we receive in the offering and the concurrent private placement in short-term and intermediate-term interest-bearing obligations, investment-grade investments, certificates of deposit or direct or guaranteed obligations of the U.S. government.
+Pending the use of proceeds as described above, we plan to invest the net proceeds that we receive in short-term and intermediate-term interest-bearing obligations, investment-grade investments, certificates of deposit or direct or guaranteed obligations of the U.S. government.
 We cannot predict whether the invested proceeds will yield a favorable return.